 Perhaps you watch an old episode of Miami Vice and are overcome with the urge to pimp up your lifestyle with a Ferrari or speedboat, some linen suits and espadrilles.
 And a parrot.

 No problem.
 You see the great thing about pursuing FI is that you still have the money* and the option to piss it away!
 The decision to pursue financial independence is always reversible.

 During the 10 years you will have learnt to live on less.
 You will have learnt that spending does not equal happiness and that saving is not deprivation.
 You now have additional skills, resilience and options (you can choose to do it again).

 Whereas before you were a non financially independent person with no stash, now you are a non financially independent person with no stash but with a Ferrari, some 1980s clothes and a parrot.
 This is not failure as you are no worse off than you were before.

 Sadly, due to a powerful and mysterious force called “reality”, the reverse does not apply.
-So if you spend the 10 years spending like Donald Trump, at the end of the 10 years there is unfortunately no option to change your mind and get all the money back with interest.
+So if you spend the 10 years spending like Paris Hilton, at the end of the 10 years there is unfortunately no option to change your mind and get all the money back with interest.